 How Long to Smoke Salmon

-In a 225°F smoker, a 2 to 4-pound salmon filet typically takes 30 minutes to 1 hour to reach 140°F internal temperature.
-Factors affecting cook time include the actual smoker temperature, starting temperature of the salmon, fat content (wild salmon cooks faster than farmed) and the thickness of the filet.
+A 2 to 4-pound salmon filet (whole side) typically takes 30 minutes to 1 hour to reach 140°F internal temperature in a 225°F smoker.
+Factors affecting cook time include the smoker’s actual temperature, the starting temperature of the salmon, fat content (wild salmon cooks faster than farmed) and the thickness of the filet.

 Always use a quality instant-read thermometer and cook to temperature rather than time.
-Consider removing the salmon a few degrees before target temperature to account for carryover cooking.
+Consider removing the salmon from the smoker a few degrees before target temperature to account for carryover cooking.

 Hot vs Cold-Smoked Salmon